ketul-kothari-gh/js-advanced/readme.md

 # Pass by value and Pass by reference
 All primitive types except string (Boolean, Number etc) are passed by value.
-All objects (including special objects --- functions, arrays ) and string are passed by reference. string in JS are immutable pass by reference don't work.
+All objects (including special objects --- functions, arrays ) and string are passed by reference. string in JS are immutable, os even though strings are passed by reference - any operation to change them within the called method will result in creating new string and the passed string variable will remain as it is.